Leave-group-out cross-validation for latent Gaussian models: Introduction

 Given such a model, the prediction task becomes ambiguous.
 Are we aiming to predict the performance of an unobserved student from an observed class?
 Or are we trying to predict the performance of an unobserved student in an unobserved class, school, or even region?
 This difficulty mirrors the challenges in defining asymptotic regimes for these models.
 As students, classes, schools, and regions can grow indefinitely in various ways, it is unclear whether one of such choices is the most reasonable.

-To properly evaluate predictive performance within this context, users must first explicitly define their prediction task and then assess the model in line with this definition.
-It is worth noting that applying LOOCV would imply the prediction of individual students within observed classes.
-In our view, this mimics more interpolation rather than prediction.
+To evaluate predictive performance within this context, users must first explicitly define their prediction task and then evaluate the model according to this definition.
+It should be noted that applying LOOCV would evaluate the prediction of individual students within observed classes.
+In our view, this mimics more short-range prediction rather than longer-range prediction, and another framework is needed to quantify the predictive ability for a new student in a new class in a new school in a new region, for example.
+Our proposal provides some insight into this kind of prediction task.